Is "Temptation" an Outmoded Concept?

 "Rule your mind or it will rule you." -- Horace

 "It's all good" -- popular expression c.
-2011
+2011-2019 No it ain't.

 Most people act like the concept of "temptation" is a relic of a bygone era.

-A woman asked a newspaper advice column recently:
+A woman asked an advice columnist recently:

 "I've been in a relationship for many years with the same guy.
 I love him, but I've recently discovered I might be more attracted to members of the same sex.
 Should I tell him?
 Should I end it?
 Is there something psychologically wrong with me?"